 This ubiquity allows for more accurate monitoring of people’s movements.

-Apple automatically converted every iOS device into part of the network that AirTags utilise to report location.
+Apple automatically converted every iOS device into part of the network that AirTags utilize to report location.
 The network that Apple has access to is more extensive and powerful than that used by other item-tracking products.
 This means it’s more potent for tracking and quite dangerous for stalking.

 The tech giant has implemented several safety precautions to detect and prevent attempts of AirTags being used for tracking and stalking.
 These precautions include an alert triggered on your phone when an AirTag that isn’t yours seems to be nearby for an extended period.